pydantic/logfire/docs/guides/advanced/using-environments.md

 - `all envs`: Searches will include all spans with any environment set
 - `not specified`: Searches will include all spans with no environment specified

-Any environments you create via the SDK will appear below the system generated envs.
+Any environments you create via the SDK will appear below the system generated environments.
 When you select an environment, all subsequent queries (e.g. on live view, dashboards or explore) will filter by that environment.

 ## Can I Create an Environment in the UI?